Locastic, Agile, Oct 23, 202414 min read

 Often, these roles are conflated or assigned to the same person.
 This is completely wrong.
 I read a good comparison on LinkedIn, so I will use it here.

-A Project Manager is like a band that came to play for 3 hours and will get paid for it.
+A Project Manager is like a band that comes to play for 3 hours and will get paid for it.
 The Project Manager prepares the list of songs that fit the budget and 3-hour session.
 The Project Manager ensures that everything goes well and stops the band after 3 hours.

 A Product Owner, on the other hand, starts watching the crowd as soon as the band begins to play.
 The Product Owner’s only focus is to keep the crowd dancing as long as possible and to ensure they have fun.
 If a set of songs or a genre is not working, the Product Owner adjusts and changes, implementing feedback.

-You see the difference here: the Project Manager is an execution role, while the Product Owner needs to know their “crowd.”
+You see the difference here: the Project Manager is in an execution role, while the Product Owner needs to know their “crowd.”
 They need to find what fits their “crowd” and make them “happy and cheerful.”
 It is not an executional role; it is a key role.
 To do this, the Product Owner must take a significant role in understanding the business and all roles within it.
 If you want to know more, read Ana’s blog post.

 You can be agile (even) if you are using a waterfall.